Estonian spies warn EU on Russian security threat

 The "likelihood of a worst-case scenario" was "slim", Efis said.

-But if Russia felt threatened by a schism with its old ally, Belarus, it could use military force the same way it did in Ukraine in 2014 and in Georgia in 2008, Efis added.
+But if Russia felt threatened by a schism with its old ally, Belarus, it could use military force the way it did in Ukraine in 2014 and in Georgia in 2008, Efis added.

-It could also strike the Baltic states in order to "shift the balance of military power" in the region in a conflict which would draw in Nato allies and could lead to attacks in the heart of Europe, Efis warned.
+It could also strike Baltic states in order to "shift the balance of military power" in the region in a conflict which would draw in Nato allies and could lead to attacks in the heart of Europe, Efis warned.

 "Our assessment is that, if anything unexpected should happen to [Belarusian] president Aleksandr Lukashenko personally or to his regime, there will be a great risk of swift military action by Russia to prevent Belarus from becoming a pro-Western democracy," it said.

-"A conflict between Nato and Russia would not be limited to military action in eastern Europe or the Baltic states, but would also involve Russian attacks on Western European targets," it added.
+"A conflict between Nato and Russia would not be limited to military action in eastern Europe or the Baltic states, but would also involve Russian attacks on western European targets," it added.

 Russia's Kalibr missile system, which it recently tested in Syria, and which it is placing on warships in the Baltic Sea, the Barents Sea, the Caspian Sea, and the Black Sea "can hit targets on almost the entirety of continental Europe", Efis noted.

-The developments come amid raw nerves in the Kremlin over mounting popular discontent due to economic hardships.
+The developments come amid raw nerves in the Kremlin over domestic discontent due to economic hardship.

 "According to information available to the Estonian Foreign Intelligence Service, Russia has practiced the use of its armed forces units against internal protesters," it said.